Cat13-beep/reproducible-research_homework/README.md

 5a) Imported the data set into posit- the table has 13 Columns and 33 Rows (excluding the headings)

+5b) V=aL^b is the allometric equation, to get to a linear model (Y=mx+c) I applied the log transformation to both sides of the equation and then applied the laws of logarithms to get logV= loga+blogL.
+I applied this transformation to both the genomic length of viral volume in posit when performing the regression analysis.

+5c) From the results of the linear regression, performed on the cleaned up data,

 ## Instructions